 Bring your own encryption keys for Power BI

 Power BI encrypts data at-rest and in process.
 By default, Power BI uses Microsoft-managed keys to encrypt your data.
-In Power BI Premium, you can also use your own keys for data at-rest that's imported into a dataset.
+In Power BI Premium, you can also use your own keys for data at-rest that's imported into a semantic model.
 This approach is often described as bring your own key (BYOK).
 For more information, see Data source and storage considerations.

 Why use BYOK?

 BYOK makes it easier to meet compliance requirements that specify key arrangements with the cloud service provider, in this case Microsoft.
 With BYOK, you provide and control the encryption keys for your Power BI data at-rest at the application level.
 As a result, you can exercise control and revoke your organization's keys, should you decide to exit the service.
 By revoking the keys, the data becomes unreadable to the service within 30 minutes.